LucasDelfino92/morrowindsharp/main.md

 - Check the following options in the BAIN installer:
   - [X] 00 Core MGE XE
   - [X] 01b Thicker Grass MGE XE
-- After installation, disable (do not hide or delete) all of the mod's plugins in your load order.
-This plugins are required for Distant Land generation, but shouldn't be active during normal gameplay.
+- After installation, uncheck the mod's plugins in your load order.
+They shouldn't be active during normal gameplay, but they still need to be present for Distant Land generation to use them.
 - Requires [**Distant Land**](main.md#re-running-distant-land) generation to work as intended.

 ## GAMEPLAY